3 Body Language Laws for Public Speakers

 So no matter how anxious you feel, hold your head high and look back at your audience.
 Give them your attention, and your eye contact, even if your legs start to shake.

-Body Language Law for Public Speakers #2 – Let your hands do the talking.
+Body Language Law 2: Let your hands do the talking.

 Thousands of years before the invention of the spoken word, humans were communicating with each other using hand signals.
 Infact, this practise is so hard-wired into us that we use our hands when speaking without consciously thinking about it.